universal-ctags/ctags/docs/chop.rst

 ----

 After reviving many bug reports, we recognized some of them spot unexpected EOF.
-The chop target is developed based on this recognition.
+The chop target was developed based on this recognition.

-The chop target generates many input files from an existing input file under *Units* by truncating the existing input file at variety file position.
+The chop target generates many input files from an existing input file under *Units* by truncating the existing input file at variety file positions.

 ::